kaperys/kaperys.github.io/_posts/2017-02-27-parsing-iso8583-messages-with-php.md

 ---
 layout: post
-title:  PHP ISO8583 parsing
+title:  Parsing ISO8583 messages with PHP
-summary: Recently I've needed a library to pack and unpack ISO8583 formatted messages, but there are very few PHP libraries to do this.
-I got frustrated, so created my own.
+summary: Recently I've needed a PHP library to pack and unpack ISO8583 formatted messages, but there seems to be very few around.
+I got frustrated, and so created my own.
 ---

 At work recently we've needed some way to easily pack and unpack ISO8583 formatted messages to integrate with PayPoint.
 You might assume there would be an abundance of open-source packages, right?
 Wrong.
 There is very, very few.